interTwin-eu/dask-flood-mapper/README.md

 ## Contributing Guidelines

-Please find the contributing guielines in the specific file [here](CONTRIBUTING.md).
+Please find the contributing guidelines in the specific file [here](CONTRIBUTING.md).

 ## Credits